Touch to Pair: Secure and Usable IoT Pairing without Information Loss: : Pairing with Zero Information Loss

-\para{Correlation Checking.} The correlation of the evidences is determined by a machine learning classifier.
+\textbf{Correlation Checking.} The correlation of the evidences is determined by a machine learning classifier.
 Specifically, given a pair of evidence $E_{d_{1}} = {i_{1}^{1}, i_{2}^{1}, ..., i_{l}^{1}}$ and $E_{d_{2}} = {i_{1}^{2}, i_{2}^{2}, ..., i_{l}^{2}}$, where $l$ denotes the evidence length, we first calculate the absolute difference of each element.
 Based on the absolute difference vector, we derive the following features inspired by P2Auth~\cite{p2auth}: (1) \emph{Average}: the average of the elements; (2) \emph{Standard deviation}: the standard deviation of the elements; (3) \emph{Minimum}: the minimum of the elements; (4) \emph{Maximum}: the maximum of the elements; (5) \emph{Max-Min difference}: the difference between the maximum and minimum of the elements; (6) \emph{MAD}: median absolute deviation of the elements; (7) \emph{Modified z-score}: the modified z-score of the elements.
 These features are then formed as a feature vector, which is the input of the machine learning classifier.
-The evidence length is studied in Section~\ref{subsec:security}.
+The evidence length $l$ is studied in Section~\ref{subsec:security}.

-\para{Resilience to Attacks.} The key $K$ is generated by a DH key exchange process.
-As $K$ is irrelevant with the evidence, even if $E_{d_{1}}$ or $E_{d_{1}}$ is cracked offline, it cannot be used to reconstruct the session key.
+\textbf{Resilience to Attacks.} The key $K$ is generated via a Diffie-Hellman (DH) key exchange.
+Since $K$ is independent of the evidence, even if $E_{d_1}$ or $E_{d_2}$ is obtained after pairing, it cannot be used to reconstruct the session key.